 Imran Khan the Cricketer

 Though today he’s a politician, Imran Khan, remains most vividly in public memory as a cricketer and the captain who lead the Pakistan team to victory at the 1992 Cricket World Cup.

-There were many distinguished cricketers in Imran Khan’s family, with two of his cousins, Javed Burki and Majid Khan, serving as captains of the Pakistan National Team.
+There were many distinguished cricketers in Imran Khan’s family.
+Two of his cousins, Javed Burki and Majid Khan, served as captains of the Pakistan National Team.
 Imran spent much of his youth playing cricket in Pakistan and England, and continued to play while studying at the University of Oxford.
 After graduating in 1976, Imran Khan became a cricketer full-time and took his permanent place on the Pakistan National team.
-He distinguished himself as an exceptional bowler and all-rounder throughout the 1980s.
-He was named captain of the Pakistan National team in 1982, and went on to achieve his greatest athletic success in 1992 when he led his team to its first world cup title, defeating England in the final.
+He distinguished himself as an exceptional bowler and all-rounder throughout the 1980s and was named captain of the Pakistan National team in 1982.
+Imran went on to achieve his greatest athletic success in 1992 by leading Pakistan to its first world cup title, defeating England in the final.

-On November 10 1989, at Lahore’s Gaddafi Stadium, Imran Khan made his first fundraising appeal during a cricket match between India and Pakistan.
-It helped get the ball rolling for a series of further fundraisers that went global.
+On November 10 1989, at Lahore’s Gaddafi Stadium, Imran Khan made his first fundraising appeal.
+It came during a cricket match between India and Pakistan and helped get the ball rolling for a series of further fundraisers that went global.
 The idea of a hospital providing free cancer care was laughable to most but Imran wasn’t discouraged.
-Two years later, Pakistan’s win under his captaincy at the 1992 Cricket World Cup in Melbourne gave the appeal that boost it needed.
-The response was phenomenal, with £1.5 million collected in just six weeks.
+Two years later, Pakistan’s World Cup win under his captaincy gave the appeal that boost it needed.
+The response was phenomenal and £1.5 million was collected in just six weeks.
 Imran Khan donated the entire sum of his own prize money to the project and continued to campaign until construction for the hospital was underway.

 Imran Khan the Philanthropist